-She was right.
+My daughter was right.
 Now, years later, as a parenting coach and relationship strategist, I give the same wisdom to parents struggling with their teen’s attitudes and mouthy reactions.
+The sweet and cooperative child is still there.
 One of the fears that I hear most from parents echoes the one I felt so many years ago: We are concerned with losing our relationship with our child.

 Even if teens know precisely where to land a punch to our egos, we must look beyond their behavior to their soul’s journey and our view of them as mature, loving adults.

 Related reading: “Visionary Parenting Is the Key to Capable and Happy Children.”